MrAnxiety-Code/Dynamic-Bsky-Banner/README.md

 #### Cons
 - I get to learn Typescript.

-The con here is pretty diheartening.
+The con here is pretty disheartening.
 It's not that I don't want to learn Typescript, it's that I don't think I'm ready for it.
 But really it just means that I'll need to park this here for a bit while I go off and learn some more.
 There's other projects for me to tackle that will get me here.
-There's even more projects I can do that I'm not aware of because I've onyl just glimpsed Typescript.
-So far the sum total of my reading has been the first couple chapters of documentation on the [Typescript website](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html)
+There's even more projects I can do that I'm not aware of because I've only just glimpsed Typescript.
+So far the sum total of my reading has been the first couple chapters of documentation on the [Typescript website](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html).

+## TODO
+- [ ] Complete the intermediate JS course on Sololearn.
+The last section of the course gets into ES6 which seems to have a lot of stuff that I see going on in the bluesky API documentation.
+- [ ] Do some more research on Typescript.
+I don't think I need a [make Doom in types](https://www.youtube.com/watch?v=0mCsluv5FXA) level of knowledge to get this to work.
+Particularly as I only want read access and don't need write access.
+- [ ] See how sites like [PDSls](https://pdsls.dev/) implement the API when doing things that are read only, like showing someones posts.